SteveRuble/TodoMVCGo/readme.md

 TodoMVC with a toy Go/MongoDB backend

 ### Pre-reqs
-Local Mongo must contain a database named "todosmvc" containing a collection named "todos"
+Local Mongo must contain a database named "todomvc" containing a collection named "todos"

 ### To run: